Grace-Amondi/myhospitali/README.md

     a) While you are logged into your account, go to the sidebar menu to the left of the page and press 'Medical Tests'.

-    b) HealthNet will take you to your Medical Tests page.
+    b) My Hospitali will take you to your Medical Tests page.

     c) Press the green 'Upload Medical Test' button near the top of the page.